-Every business wants to be able to look into the future and make financial predictions and changes.
+Every business wants to be able to look into the future and make financial predictions/changes.
 With analytics reporting, you will have a better idea of how a company is doing with a certain ad spend, which will give you more confidence to ask for more money from the client.
 Using these numbers, your team will be able to forecast results based on spend.
-That’s why you should always be identifying the goals a client has and working to ensure they are reflected in the agreement.
+That’s why you should always be identifying the metric goals a client has and working to ensure they are reflected in the agreement.
 Making this kind of commitment to the client will show them that you care.

-By including a goals section in your digital reports, you can hold both yourself and your client accountable to achieving these goals.
+By including a goals section in your digital reports, you can hold both yourself and your client accountable for achieving these goals.
 This can give you leverage if they are questioning how much they are paying or if they don’t want to work with you anymore.
 Encourage them to stick with their marketing goals even if they start to get fatigued at some point.
-Back up your encouragement with your forecasting and goal planning.
+Back up your encouragement with your forecasting and goals planning.